-This report is made solely to the society's members as a body in accordance with the Co-operative and Community Benefit Societies Act 2014.
+This report is made solely to the party's members as a body in accordance with the Co-operative and Community Benefit Societies Act 2014.
 Our audit work has been undertaken so that we might state to the society's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the society and the society's members as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the party and the party's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Crowe U.K. LLP Statutory Auditor The Lexicon Mount Street Manchester M2 5NT
+Statutory Auditor The Lexicon Mount Street Manchester M2 5NT